-Over the years, the SCCi has acquired well-known and loved caves such as Kennamer Cave, Limrock Blowing, Valhalla, and Fern Cave's Surprise Pit.
-The SCCi did eventually buy a large piece of land on Fox Mountain and some wildly popularly caves.
+Over the years, SCCi has acquired well-known and loved caves such as Kennamer Cave, Limrock Blowing, Valhalla, and Fern Caves Surprise Pit.
+SCCi did eventually buy a large piece of land on Fox Mountain and some wildly popularly caves.
 For other caves that weren't available for purchase, like Sinking Cove Cave, SCCi has worked out long-term lease and cooperative management agreements.

-After more than 27 years, SCCi protect some of the most important bat habitats, caves with spectacular biodiversity, and important watersheds.
-All of this will providing opportunities for cave exploration, hiking and scientific study.
+After more than 30 years, SCCi protects some of the most important bat habitats, caves with spectacular biodiversity, and important watersheds.
+All of this will provide opportunities for cave exploration, hiking and scientific study.